kbouwmee/baastofirebase/README.md

 # BaaS to Firestore migration

 This is not an officially supported Google product.
-This tool was created to help  migrate data from BaaS to a Firestore database.
+This tool was created to help you migrate data from BaaS to Firestore.
+The toolwill download all collections from a BaaS organization and app and create the data entities in Firestore.

 ## How to install
-Download or clone this repository.
+Download or clone this repository:
 ```
 git clone https://github.com/kbouwmee/baastofirebase.git
 ```